Anatomy of a Clinical Trial

 This page takes you through the process many medical treatments go through to make sure they are safe and effective to use on people – clinical trials.

-We will explain concepts that are critical to ensuring that trials are carried out to the highest standards so they provide the best possible evidence about whether a treatment is safe and effective and can be described as ‘gold standard’.
+We explain concepts that are critical for making sure that trials provide the highest-quality evidence about whether a treatment is safe and effective and can be described as ‘gold standard’.

-RECOVERY is slightly different from clinical trials that are testing new drugs or treatments because this trial is focusing on trying to find out whether treatments that are already licensed to treat other medical conditions will help people who are very ill from COVID-19 to recover.
+RECOVERY is slightly different from clinical trials that are testing new drugs or treatments because this trial is trying to find out whether treatments that are already licensed to treat other medical conditions will help people who are very ill from COVID-19 to get better.

 Systematic error and bias

-Another risk is that without randomisation you end up comparing two completely different groups of people – apples with pears, if you like.
-For example, one group may have a far greater number of smokers than the other, which could affect how a treatment works.
+Without randomisation you might accidentally end up comparing two completely different groups of people – apples with pears, if you like.
+For example, one group may have far more smokers than the other.
+Smoking can affect how a treatment works.

-Studies that just compare two groups without randomising them are called ‘observational studies’, and provide much less reliable evidence than clinical trials.
+Studies that compare two groups without randomising them are called ‘observational studies’.
+These studies provide much less reliable evidence than clinical trials.
 They are useful for other types of research and can help researchers to formulate hypotheses to be tested in controlled experiments.

-Another method which some trials might need to use to avoid ‘systematic error’ or ‘bias’ is called ‘blinding’.
+Meanwhile other trials are ‘blinded’ to avoid systematic error or bias.
 This means that the scientists and doctors observing and analysing the trial data do not know which treatment participants were assigned to.

 Safety and regulation